 Surveillance means keeping a close, constant watch on someone.

-The Ducksters (children's) website has an excellent explanation in very simple English for the purposes of spying.
-It also has information about spying during World War II.
+The Ducksters (children's) website has an excellent explanation in very simple English on the purposes of spying and spy agencies during World War II.

 Practice this vocabulary for spying and secret messages with a crossword puzzle.